Rayya-Haqqani/Rayya-Haqqani/README.md

 ⚝ Studied Psychology at the University of Amsterdam

-⚝ Working on projects involving machine learning models, data visualization, data analysis & deep neural networks, while applying a broad skill set in programming languages, and critical analysis
+⚝ Working on projects involving machine learning models, data visualization, data analysis & deep neural networks

 ⚝ Always up to collaborate and discuss new ideas in tech!